anima-wg/brski-cloud/anima-brski-cloud.md

 ### Pledge - Cloud Registrar TLS Establishment Details

-The pledge MUST use an Implicit Trust Anchor database (see {{EST}}) to authenticate the cloud registrar service.
+The pledge MUST use an Implicit Trust Anchor database (see EST {{!RFC7030}}) to authenticate the cloud registrar service.
 The Pledge can be done with pre-loaded trust-anchors that are used to validate the TLS connection.
 This can be using a public Web PKI trust anchors using {{RFC6125}} DNS-ID mechanisms, a pinned certification authority, or even a pinned raw public key.
 This is a local implementation decision.